 Nothing beats Saturday at a festival

 Corie: This particular Saturday was extra sweet.
 I may be a little biased because all my favorite artists were set to play one after the other on the main stage, but this day was it.
 Have to start by saying, a Hawk. set at sunset?
 How is that legal?
 Then heading straight into VCTRE, who annihilated all of Northern California with that set.
-Next, right into Supertask, who played one of my favorite sets of the weekend, it felt like those speakers were made specifically for his sound.
 Then Of The Trees took the stage, with another favorite from the weekend, had me shaking parts of my body I didn’t know could shake.
 Then rounding out this insane run was headliner, CharlestheFirst, who, to no surprise, brought the heat.

 Toni: Corie said it best; Saturday was packed with great music and great times.
 Canvas played at the peak of the afternoon in the sizzling California sun.
 They kept it cool, but that didn’t stop them from serving heat!
 Shortly after, our very own Tate Jordan held a spoken word poetry workshop.
 She created a welcoming environment that encouraged people to be vulnerable and create art of their own.
 Also, I have to give a second shoutout to Black Carl!.
 Of course, he’s that special kind of artist to attract and energize a crowd while the sun begins to rise.
 Personally, I will never fail to lose my mind whenever Black Carl! plays “Almighty Push.”